Understanding epilepsy

 The device delivers gentle electrical pulses through this electrode.
 You might feel a mild tingling or buzzing sensation, but it should never be painful.
 These electrical signals travel along the vagus nerve to the brainstem, specifically to an area called the nucleus tractus solitarius.
 From there, the signals influence brain networks that are involved in seizure activity.

 The concept builds on decades of experience with implanted vagus nerve stimulators (VNS), which have been used for drug-resistant epilepsy since 1997.
-Implanted VNS requires surgery to place an electrode around the vagus nerve in the neck and a pulse generator under the skin of the chest. tVNS offers a non-surgical route to similar benefits, with the advantage that you can use it at home without an operation.
+Implanted VNS requires surgery to place an electrode around the vagus nerve in the neck and a pulse generator under the skin of the chest. tVNS offers a non-surgical route to similar benefits, with the advantage of being able to use it at home.

 The evidence